 This is where the fun begins.

 I like to do what I call a “Pareto Analysis”.
 The Pareto Principle, otherwise known as the 80/20 rule, states that 80% of your effects are derived from 20% of your causes.
+Just remember to steer clear from vanity metrics and analyze statistics that reveal valuable information about user interactions on your site.

 From this Google Analytics view, ask yourself, “Which 20% of my pages are driving 80% of my traffic?”